lbaptista95/EscapeRoom/README.md

 # EscapeRoom

-To run this project, go to EscapeRoom/Builds/EscapeRoom and execute the .exe file with the name of the project
+To run this project, go to "EscapeRoom/Builds/EscapeRoom v.10" and execute the .exe file with the name of the project

-*** ESCAPE ROOM SOLUTIONS ***
+*** ESCAPE ROOM SOLUTION ***

 To escape this room, you must hear the Vinyl Player in front of you, it will say "The recipe for happiness is a chicken parmigiana.
 For more hints call 9112", so you can read the "RECIPES" book that's on the bookcase.
 In its last page you will find a key and a battery.